erenkarakal/SkriptHarbor/wiki/undocumented-syntaxes/undocumented-syntaxes.md

 **Pattern**: `[the] event-%*classinfo%`

 ## Example (Structure)
-Examples are structures that are parsed, but will never be run.
+Examples are structures that are parsed but will never be run.
 They are used as miniature tutorials for demonstrating code snippets in the example files.
 Scripts containing an example are seen as 'examples' by the parser and may have special safety restrictions.
 ```
 using examples

 example:
   broadcast "hello"   # never ran
 ```

 # Enabling Test / Dev Mode